 5. Marshmallow Root

-While not exactly a prescription for s’mores—we wish!—the mucilage in marshmallow root has been a proven remedy for sore throats.
+While not exactly a prescription for s’mores—we wish!—the mucilage in marshmallow root has been a proven remedy for scratchy throats.
 In fact, it’s been soothing sore throats for thousands of years.
 There are few studies conducted on marshmallow root’s effect on humans, but years of history and traditional medicine say it’s worth trying this remedy, according to the Mayo Clinic.
 And in addition to being a sore throat champ and in our favorite campfire food, the herb has been reported to help everything from asthma to skin inflammation.
 Kumbaya, indeed!

 6. Slippery Elm